ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 ### Deploy a Python function using a Jupyter notebook
 In this section, you will wrap the AutoAI model deployment in a Python function and deploy the Python function to explore {{site.data.keyword.aios_full_notm}}

+Deploying functions gives you the ability to hide details (such as credentials), preprocess data before passing it to models, perform error handling, and include calls to multiple models, all within the deployed function instead of in your application.

 1. In the top navigation bar, click on the project name `iris_project` to see the project view.
 2. Click on **Add to project** in the menu bar and then click **Notebook**
    1. Select **From URL** and give **iris_notebook** as the name
-   2. Under **Notebook URL**, enter `https://github.com/IBM-Cloud/ml-iris-classification/blob/master/classify_iris.ipynb`
+   2. Under **Notebook URL**, enter `https://github.com/IBM-Cloud/ml-iris-classification/blob/master/classify_iris_function.ipynb`
    3. Click **Create**
-3. Once the notebook is created, scroll to **Provide WML credentials** section of the notebook and provide the {{site.data.keyword.watson}} {{site.data.keyword.pm_short}} service credentials from the Cloud shell.
+3. Once the notebook is created, scroll to **Provide WML credentials and model deployment endpoint** section of the notebook and provide the {{site.data.keyword.watson}} {{site.data.keyword.pm_short}} service credentials from the Cloud shell.

    Copy the three fields from the output of the `ibmcloud resource service-key wdp-writer` command in the Cloud shell.
    {:tip}
+4. For `model_deployment_endpoint_url`, replace the placeholder with the AutoAI deployed API **Scoring End-point** that you saved earlier.

-4. In the top menu of the notebook, Click **Cell** and then click **Run All**.
+5. In the top menu of the notebook, Click **Cell** and then click **Run All**.
-5. This should create a ML model and also a deployment under `iris_project`.
+6. This should create a deployment under `iris_project`.
-6. If you scroll to **Test the model** section, you can see that the accuracy score of the the model is between 0.85-0.95 based on the randomness of the train data. **_Make sure you don't close this window/tab_**.

-Let's improve the quality and accuracy of the model in the next section.

 ### Provision {{site.data.keyword.aios_full_notm}} service